Pixellot/data-api-docs/docs/data-api/schema-update-partner-guide.md

 No, schema updates are part of your existing Data API subscription.
 However, you may incur internal development costs for integration updates.

 ### Q: How often do major schema updates occur?
-We aim to minimize breaking changes and typically release major versions no more than twice per year, with advance planning shared during our regular partner communications.
+We aim to minimize breaking changes and release major versions only when necessary.
+Advance planning and timing of major updates will be shared during our regular partner communications.

-## Support Contacts

-- **Technical Questions**: [Technical support channel]
-- **Schema Issues**: GitHub Issues in our public data-api repository
-- **Account Management**: [Account manager contact]
-- **Urgent Escalation**: [Emergency contact information]
+---

+## Minor Version Release Process

+### Timeline Overview
+For minor schema updates, we follow a streamlined process:

+**Day 0**: Schema update announcement with:
+- Draft schema
+- Sample data
+- Release document
+- Notification email to partners

+**Day 14**: New schema goes live at predefined time

+### Key Milestones

+#### Day 0: Initial Release
+- Draft schema available
+- Sample data provided
+- Release document published
+- Notification email sent to partners

+#### Day 14: Go-Live
+- New schema becomes active at predefined time
+- System switches to new schema version

 ---